Qualytics/userguide/docs/operations/profile.md

 !!! note
-    * Profile Operations can be run at any time to update the inferred data quality checks automatically based on new data in the Data Store.
+    * Profile Operations can be run at any time to update the inferred data quality checks automatically based on new data in the Datastore.
 It's recommended to run Profile operations periodically to update inferred rules.

 ---
 # Operation Configuration